Paper 2023/097

 Abstract

-Non-interactive zero-knowledge proofs (NIZKs) and in particular succinct NIZK arguments of knowledge (so called zk-SNARKs) increasingly see real-world adoption in large and complex systems.
-A requirement that turns out to be important for NIZKs is ensuring non-malleability of proofs, which can be achieved via the property of simulation extractability (SE).
-Moreover, many zk-SNARKs require a trusted setup, i.e., a common reference string (CRS), and in practice it is desirable to reduce the trust in the CRS generation.
-Latter can be achieved via the notions of subversion or updatable CRS.
-Another important property when deployed in large and complex systems is the secure composition of protocols, e.g., via using the Universal Composability (UC) framework.
-Relying on the UC frameworks allows to arbitrarily and securely compose protocols in a modular way.
-In this work, we are interested in whether zk-SNARKs can provide all these desired properties.
-This is a tricky task as the UC framework rules out several natural techniques for such a construction.
-Our main result is to show that achieving these properties is indeed possible in a generic and modular way when slightly relaxing the succinctness properties of zk-SNARKs to those of a circuit-succinct NIZK which is not witness-succinct, i.e., by increasing the proof size of the underlying zk-SNARK by the size of the witness $w$.
-We will argue that for various practical applications of zk-SNARKs this overhead is perfectly tolerable.
-Our starting point is a framework by Abdolmaleki et al. called Lamassu (ACM CCS'20) which we extend in several directions.
-Moreover, we implement our compiler on top of Sonic (ACM CCS'19) and provide benchmarks as well as a discussion on the choice of the required primitives.
+Non-interactive zero-knowledge proofs (NIZKs) and in particular succinct NIZK arguments of knowledge (zk-SNARKs) increasingly see real-world adoption in large and complex systems.
+Many zk-SNARKs require a trusted setup, i.e., a common reference string (CRS), and for practical use it is desirable to reduce the trust in the CRS generation.
+The latter can be achieved via the notions of subversion or updatable CRS.
+Another important property when deployed in large systems is the ability to securely compose them to obtain more complex protocols, e.g., via the Universal Composability (UC) framework.
+Relying on the UC framework allows arbitrary and secure composition of protocols in a modular way.
+In this work, we investigate whether zk-SNARKs can provide updatability and composability simultaneously.
+This is a challenging task as the UC framework rules out several natural techniques for such a construction.
+As our main result, we show that it is indeed possible to achieve these properties in a generic and modular way if we relax the succinctness properties of zk-SNARKs slightly to those of a circuit-succinct NIZK which is not witness-succinct, i.e., by increasing the proof size of the underlying zk-SNARK by the size of the witness $w$.
+We argue that for various practical applications of zk-SNARKs this overhead is acceptable.
+Our starting point is the Lamassu framework (ACM CCS'20), which we extend in several directions.
+Our new generic compiler adds only minimal overhead, which we demonstrate by benchmarking its application to the Sonic proof system (ACM CCS'19).

 Metadata